Kailash Manasarovar Lake Tour Packages for 2025

 4. Military Permit

-A military Permit is another special permit that is especially required to explore the Mount Kailash area.
+A military Permit is another special permit that is required to explore the Mount Kailash area.
 This permit is granted by the military affairs office.

 Short Itinerary